uanand/download-from-youtube/README.md

     * xlrd 1.2.0

 ## Usage
 Use the excel sheet download.xlsx as a template and enter the YouTube link in the appropriate column.
 In the other columns, enter the download mode (audio/video), title, artists, and album name (all four optional).
 Save the excel file and run app.py.
 In the current version audio and video will be saved in the appropriate directories in mp3 and mp4 format, respectively.
+If a new song needs to be downloaded, the youtube link can be added to the new row in the excel file.
+There is no need to remove the earlier entries in the excel sheet.
+Before downloading any new audio/video, the package checks if the file is already downloaded.

 ## Known issues
 After installing pytube3 and running the code for the first time, you may encounter this error message [`KeyError: 'cipher'`](https://github.com/nficano/pytube/issues/641).
 To fix this on Windows you can open the file `C:\ProgramData\Miniconda3\Lib\site-packages\pytube\extract.py` as Administrator and replace